-A good backlink profile will have a diverse range of link anchor texts, a balanced mix of links from both high and lower quality domains and contain as few artificial signals as possible.
-This will help deliver a more natural looking link profile.
+A good backlink profile will also have a diverse range of link anchor texts, a balanced mix of links from both high and lower quality domains and contain as few artificial signals as possible.

-Domain diversity simply relates to the overall number of unique domains (also known as the linking root domains) you have pointing to your web pages.
+Domain diversity simply refers to the overall number of unique domains (also known as the linking root domains) you have pointing to your website.
 This concept considers a wide range of link attributes including the linking page types, content types, domain names, IP address, anchor usage, PageRank, degree of relevancy, dofollow/nofollow, and more.

 Consider the Following Example:

 Assume you have two sites in the same industry with the following link profiles:

 If someone were to ask you which of the two websites would rank higher on the SERPs, you would be forgiven for thinking that Site A would be the dominant site out of the two simply.
 After all, it has a higher number of backlinks and higher PageRank than site B. However, the reality is that site B is ranking much higher in the search results pages for the same keywords.

 It comes down to one simple fact: site A has 5,000 links from 120 unique domains.
 This means on average, there are around 60 links coming from each domain.
 On the other hand, site B has 1,000 links from 250 quality domains.
 Therein lies the reason why site B is the dominant site.
 Domain diversity is a very strong ranking signal.